 As a result of the industrial activities that occurred within the National Capital Region over the last century, there are many sites that are affected by contamination that pose a risk to the public and the environment.
 The NCC has been managing these sites under its Contaminated Sites Program for over 20 years.
 The majority of the sites have been addressed through risk management and are safe for public use; however, some sites require remediation to ensure that human health and the environment are protected.
 Following the Federal Contaminated Sites Action Plan (FCSAP), the NCC will continue to prioritize the remediation of the highest priority sites to render them safe for other activities such as restoration, the creation of green spaces or new developments.
+These sites and their associated climate risks are also being considered under the NCC's climate adaptation plan.

 The NCC is a significant purchaser of goods and services, with its main procurement spending being on construction contracts and land maintenance operations.
 In 2022, the NCC adopted a Green Procurement Policy and will now work on updating its Green Procurement Guidelines and training staff to integrate environmental considerations in the procurement process to reduce the environmental impacts of the NCC's operations, promote environmental stewardship, and adapt to climate change.
 Greening efforts will focus on transitioning the NCC's fleet to zero-emission vehicles and greening the NCC's land maintenance contracts, which account for a significant proportion of its procurement spending.
 Since 2018, the NCC has been working towards reducing waste from its most significant operations, including office waste, demolition waste and public waste associated with key sites, events and programs.
 Due to the implementation of a waste triage program on the Rideau Canal Skateway, public waste diversion rates were increased by 80%.
 Under this strategy, the NCC will continue its efforts to reduce waste in these areas, implement measures to reduce construction waste, and identify opportunities for waste reduction at new sites, events or programs.